Esta página también está disponible en: Español

 Yucay is approx. 4 km / 2.5 miles from Urubamba.
 It was an Incan center of agricultural production in the Sacred Valley because of its particularly mild climate, fertile land, abundant water and vegetation, especially fruit trees.
 You can see a construction made of stone and adobe mud brick with haute- and bas-relief decorations as you pass through the town on the main road near the central plaza area that has two beautiful Pisonay trees.
 Urubamba is not located far from here.

-SALINAS – roughly 7 km / 4 miles from Urubamba and next to the village of Tarabamba, Salinas is where you will find literally thousands upon thousands of historical salt pans, which date back to Inca times.
+SALINAS – Roughly 7 km or 4 miles from Urubamba and next to the village of Tarabamba, Salinas is where you will find literally thousands upon thousands of historical saltpans, which date back to Inca times.

-MORAY – sited some 10 km / 6 miles from Urubamba, Moray resembles something of an amphitheater, with breathtaking terracing creating two distinctive bowl shapes, one large and one small.
+MORAY – Sited some 10 km or 6 miles from Urubamba, Moray resembles something of an amphitheater, with breathtaking terracing creating two distinctive bowl shapes, one large and one small.
 It is believed that each terrace offered the Incas different climatic conditions for growing crops and remains something of a living museum.

 The Sacred Valley is the heart of ancient agrarian heritage, so naturally there are numerous delicious gastronomic specialties.
-Those that stand out are corn-based dishes such as corn-on-the-cob with fresh cheese, cream of corn soup, tamales and corn cake, as well as fried trout, pork fritters and stuffed chili peppers called “Rocoto”.
-There are also typical drinks such as chicha de jora (maize corn beer), white chicha and from November to March, a fruit drink based on wild strawberries.
+Those that stand out are corn-based dishes such as corn-on-the-cob with fresh cheese, cream of corn soup, tamales and corn cake, as well as fried trout, fried pork “Chicharron” and stuffed chili peppers called “Rocoto”.
+There are also typical drinks such as Chicha de Jora (a fermented maize corn beer), Chicha Blanca that has no alcohol content and is typically made form quinoa, and from November to March, a drink based on wild strawberries called “Frutillada”.